CarlOmega/examine-log/README.md

 - **Popup Hints:** Get hints in the examine menu (e.g., items, NPCs, or objects will display an asterisk `(*)` if their examine is not logged).
 You can also view full hint text to aid in locating missing examines.
 - **Hint System:** Provides subtle or detailed hints about missing examines, shown directly in the new log interface.
 - **Examine Log Window:** Opens from the character summary window, displaying all logged examines with easy navigation through items, NPCs, and objects.
-- **Progress Bar:** See how close you are to completing your entire collection of examines, encouraging the completionist in every player.
+- **Progress Tracking:** See how close you are to completing your entire collection of examines, encouraging the completionist in every player.
 - **Resizable & Fixed Mode:** Works seamlessly in both resizable and fixed modes, adapting based on the player’s UI preferences.

 ## Configuration: